barebox/barebox/Documentation/user/usb.rst

 USB OTG support
 ---------------

-barebox does not have USB OTG support.
+barebox does not have true USB OTG support.
 However, barebox supports some USB cores in both host and device mode.
 If these are specified for otg in the device tree (dr_mode = "otg";) barebox registers a OTG device which can be used to decide which mode shall be used.
 The device has a ``mode`` parameter which by default has the